microsoft/DirectX-SDK-Samples/README.md

    1. "DXUT11.1" is a Direct3D 11 only version that does not make use of legacy D3DX which shipped on [GitHub](https://github.com/microsoft/DXUT).

 * The version of Effects for Direct3D 11 included in this repository matches the updated version which shipped on [GitHub](https://github.com/microsoft/FX11).
+Note that the required `fx_*` profiles for the HLSL compiler are deprecated.

 ## Code of Conduct